ac-tuwien/MHLib.jl/README.md

 - `Schedulers`, type `Scheduler`:
     A an abstract framework for single trajectory metaheuristics that rely on iteratively applying certain methods to a current solution.
-    Modules like `GVNSs` and `ALNSs` extend this type towards more specific metaheuristics.
+    Modules like `GVNSs` and `LNSs` extend this type towards more specific metaheuristics.
 - `GVNSs`, type `GVNSs`:
     A framework for local search, iterated local search, (general) variable neighborhood search, GRASP, etc.
+- `LNSs`, type `LNS`:
+    A framework for different variants of large neighborhood search (LNS).
+    The selection of the destroy and recreate methods is done in an extensible way by means of the abstract type `MethodSelector` and derived types in order to realize different LNS variants.
 - `ALNSs`, type `ALNS`:
-    A framework for adaptive large neighborhood search (ALNS).
+    Adaptive large neighborhood search (ALNS).
+It is realized via `LNS` and `ALNSMethodSelector`.

 ## Demos